 Scythia: The Interpretation of the Data of Ancient Historians.

-Ancient historians had left us a wealth of material about the Scythians and Scythia, which, however, cannot always be relied upon.
-This is not the fault of the historians but the consequence of the nascent state of historical scholarship and the result of the geographical imaginations of the historians caused by the absence of reliable cartography.
+Ancient historians have left us a wealth of material about the Scythians and Scythia, but this material cannot always be relied upon.
+Firstly, it is influenced by the mentality of those societies among which historians worked.
+Secondly, it reflects the state of historical science, which was still in its infancy, and the geographical ideas of that time while absent a reliable cartographic base.
 That only is the assertion of Herodotus that Scythia is an almost regular quadrilateral – which is quite impossible to place on the modern map.

-His "History" has a very important feature – he himself points us to the degree of reliability of the information, something defining it as a myth, something like reality.
+His "History" has an essential feature – he points us to the degree of reliability of the information, something defining it as a myth, something like reality.
 In some cases, the historian emphasizes: "they say so", in others – this does not express his opinion about the reliability of this or that information, sometimes he recognizes his ignorance (HASANOV ZAUR.
 2002: 44-45).

-When Herodotus submits the names of gods and men, geographical names or names of tribes, and different realities of those times, it's a concrete material, which should be used skillfully.
-Unfortunately, too often, many scientists 'skillfully' used it in their own interest.
-Now, when we know the ethnic origin of the Scythians and their neighbors, this material may not only confirm the heuristic reasoning but also enrich our understanding of that distant period.
+When Herodotus submits the names of gods and men, geographical names or names of tribes, and different realities of those times, it's a concrete material that should be used skillfully.
+Unfortunately, too often, many scientists 'skillfully' used it in their interest.
+Now, that we know the ethnic origin of the Scythians and their neighbors, this material may not only confirm the heuristic reasoning but also enrich our understanding of that distant period.

 Map 9.
 The Gerros River – the Waterway from the Dnieper to Azov Sea.

-This topic is considered for more details in a separate article The Gerros – the Ancient Water Way from the Dnieper to the Sea of Azov
+This topic is considered for more detail in a separate article The Gerros – the Ancient Water Way from the Dnieper to the Sea of Azov

 Thus the Gerros (Kayaly) was a water route from the Dnieper to the Sea of Azov, and then the Kypakyris can be identified with the Kalmius River.
-In this case, it turns out that no the Mius River was mentioned by Herodotus, and the Kypakyris in accordance with his order of enumeration of the Scythian rivers would have to be west of the Gerros, not east, as follows from our arguments.
+In this case, it turns out that not the Mius River was mentioned by Herodotus.
+The Kypakyris following his order of enumeration of the Scythian rivers, would have to be west of the Gerros, not east, as follows from our arguments.
 Many scholars tried to put in order Herodotus’ muddled data but so far no one was able.
-Obviously, we should recognize that they are true only partly.
-The Greek historian mentioned the last the Tanais River which, obviously, is to be understood, as many have done before, the lower reaches of the Don and the Siversky Donets Rivers.
+We should recognize that they are true only partly.
+The Greek historian mentioned the last the Tanais River which is to be understood, as many have done before, the lower reaches of the Don and the Siversky Donets Rivers.

-Herodotus and his informants knew nothing about the true Don because if they would know it then they were certainly aware of the Volga, as they converge in this area very closely and this interesting fact could not be silent on.
+Herodotus and his informants knew nothing about the true Don because if they knew it then they were certainly aware of the Volga, as they converged in this area very closely and this interesting fact could not be silent on.
 However, Herodotus said nothing about any powerful waterway which could correspond to the Volga.
 This river was first mentioned in the 2nd cet.
 AD by Ptolemy called Ra (MAGIDOVICH I.P., MAGIDOVICH V.I., 1970: 26).

 It is very difficult to establish the ethnicity and places of settlement of individual Scythian tribal groups on Herodotus' data.
 We have already mentioned that a sufficiently large number of Scythian names can be explained by means of Old English.
 This could be considered an accident if it would not be turned out that even more, indecipherable Sarmatian and Alanian names of Abayev's Onomasticon have Old English interpretations.
 For a more detailed consideration of this matter, a list of names belonging to the Scythian-Sarmatian time and having a good interpretation by means of the Old English had been compiled on the basis of the assembly of V. Petrov, V. Abayev, J. Harmatta, V. Latyshev, N. Knipovich, and others.
 There are among these names many belonging to Alans, so the list became the code name "Alano-Anglo-Saxon Onomasticon".